ZivoMartin/AVANCEMENT-PROJET-STAGE/selenium.md

 * onmousemove: script no, replay no on all website

 ### Senarios
-* Follow hypertext link: It works, but the transitions are very fast.
+* Follow hypertext link: script, y, for the replay it works, but the transitions are very fast.
 It is necessary to add time.sleep in the script to understand what is being displayed on the screen.

-* The menus activate by click : Selenium doesn't detect the hover menu.
+* The menus activate by click : Not for all the menus.

-* The hovers menues : No
+* The hovers menues : script, no, replay, no

-* Copy and paste with the context menue :
+* Copy and paste with the context menue : No

-* The combo box :
+* The combo box : Yes

 ## KeyBoard